herrkaefer/AccelerateWatch/README.md

 Manual install is recommended for now.
 [Swift Package Manager](https://github.com/apple/swift-package-manager) will be supported when it is ready.

 1. Clone the latest version of this repo to your local machine.
 2. Copy AccelerateWatch folder to your project (usually the Watch Extension folder).
-Remove `selftest.c` in `acceleratelib` folder which is for testing C code.
+Remove `acceleratelib/build` folder which is for C code testing.
-3. Check that every .swift and .c files has *Watch Extension* as target.
+3. Check that every .swift and .c files has *Watch Extension* as target if your want it to be used on watch target.
-4. Add a bridging header (here is a [Instruction](http://www.learnswiftonline.com/getting-started/adding-swift-bridging-header/)), and add the following contents to it:
+4. Add a bridging header (here is a [Instruction](http://www.learnswiftonline.com/getting-started/adding-swift-bridging-header/)), and add the following line to it:

 ```C
 #include "acceleratelib.h"